greenorbitspace/hub/userguide/content/en/docs/glossary/c/carbon-neutrality.md

 ---
-title: Carbon Neutral(Ity)
+title: Carbon neutral(ity)
 ref: carbon-neutrality
-description: 'Carbon Neutrality: Carbon neutrality refers to the balance between emitting carbon and absorbing carbon from the atmosphere in carbon sinks.
-Achieving carbon neutrality involves reducing carbon emissions and compensating for any remaining emissions through measures such as reforestation or investing in renewable energy projects.'
-notion_page_id: 192ae817-7959-49d6-83ce-1b5afa499978
+weight: 1
-exported_at: '2025-06-16T14:24:41.963416+00:00'
+exported_at: '2025-06-16T15:05:47.600370+00:00'
+definition: Carbon neutral(ity) refers to the state of achieving net-zero carbon emissions by balancing the amount of carbon released with an equivalent amount of carbon offset or eliminated from the atmosphere.
+This can be accomplished through various means, such as reducing energy consumption, utilizing renewable energy sources, and investing in carbon offset projects.
 tags:
 - sustainability
 - goals
-category:
+id: GL7
+categories:
 - Sustainability & Environment
-id: GL7
 ---